-- Rudbeckia, coneflowers, and coreopsis are both tall, bright ,and long lasting.
+- Rudbeckia, coneflowers, and coreopsis are both tall, bright, and long-lasting.
 Variances in color are also available and serve as an excellent backdrop along fences or building siding.
-Both may ‘move’ location as they are self seeding.
+Both may ‘move’ locations as they are self-seeding.

-- Salvia come in a wide variety of colors and species types to grow in just about any climate.
-The long lasting blooms are often a bright blue or purple and you can encourage a second bloom by cutting them after the first flush.
+- Salvia comes in a wide variety of colors and species types to grow in just about any climate.
+The long-lasting blooms are often a bright blue or purple and you can encourage a second bloom by cutting them after the first flush.

-- Sedum are an excellent choice for ground covers or even larger, bushier options for bright later summer blooms.
+- Sedum is an excellent choice for ground covers or even larger, bushier options for bright later summer blooms.
 These grow larger each year and are incredibly tolerant of most conditions.